-One of the greatest threats to world and national peace today is what we (and others) call "authoritarian populism."
-The following are a series of posts explaining what this is, how and why it has developed in the U.S. and elsewhere.
-Then we will be utilizing the MPP approach to explore avenues for reversing or resisting such tendencies.
+One of the greatest threats to democracy and world and national peace today is what we (and others) call "authoritarian populism."
+What follows is a series of posts (based on conflict mapping ideas implicit in Massively Parallel Peace Building -- MPP) explaining what this is, how and why it has developed in the U.S. and elsewhere.
+In Frontiers Seminar 8 we will be utilizing an MPP-based approach to explore avenues for reversing or resisting such tendencies while still addressing the many legitimate grievances raised by populists on the left and the right.
 Posts in this seminar include:

 Conflict Frontiers Posts: